barryclark/jekyll-now/README.md

 # Jekyll Now

-Jekyll Now is my effort to make it easier to set up your Jekyll blog, eliminating the following up front work:
+Jekyll Now is an effort to make it easier to set up your Jekyll blog, eliminating the following up front work:

 - No need to touch the command line
 - No need to install/configure ruby, rvm/rbenv, ruby gems (my least favorite part, as I'm not a rubyist)